shopware/SwagShopwarePwa/README.md

 ### Generate routes

-Make sure you've created a sales channel and assigned SEO URL templates (either using the database or the administration panel)
+Make sure you've created a sales channel and assigned SEO URL templates (either using the database or the administration panel).

+Currently there are the following requirements: As headless sales channels don't support SEO URLs, you have to select a "storefront" sales channel as a base.

 Refresh the index tables (containing the SEO URLs) manually